Products, Services, and Data

-The COMPASS Board of Directors adopted Communities in Motion 2040 as the new regional long-range transportation plan for Ada and Canyon Counties at its July 21, 2014, Board meeting.
-Communities in Motion 2040 plans to the year 2040 and replaces Communities in Motion 2035, which can be found in the Archives.
+The COMPASS Board of Directors adopted Communities in Motion 2040 2.0 as the new regional long-range transportation plan for Ada and Canyon Counties in December 2018.
+Communities in Motion 2040 2.0 plans to the year 2040 and replaces Communities in Motion 2040, which can be found in the Archives.

 For more information on the regional long-range transportation plans, contact Liisa Itkonen, 208-475-2241.